Winged Kelp (Alaria esculenta) — Whole Leaf, Flakes, Powder

 Weight (lbs):

-Common name: winged kelp, edible kelp, wakame
+Common name: Winged kelp, edible kelp, wakame

 Scientific name: Alaria esculenta

-Colors: brown, golden yellow-brown
+Colors: Brown to golden yellow-brown

-Size: Whole leaf, flakes, and powder
+Size: Whole leaf, flakes, or powder

-Collected: by hand
+Collected: By hand

-Common name: winged kelp, edible kelp, wakame
+Common name: Winged kelp, edible kelp, wakame

 Scientific name: Alaria esculenta

-Colors: brown, golden yellow-brown
+Colors: Brown to golden yellow-brown

-Size: Whole leaf, flakes, and powder
+Size: Whole leaf, flakes, or powder

-Collected: by hand
+Collected: By hand

 The horsetail kelp plant and its holdfast laying on rockweed.